About Wyatt-MacKenzie Publishing, Inc.

 • Mom brands we have helped build

-How a graphic designer from Boston landed in Deadwood, (by way of Del Mar), and launched a publishing company...
+How a graphic designer from Boston landed in Deadwood by way of Del Mar, California...

 I'm originally from a small town in Massachusetts, and I knew from a very young age I wanted to be an artist.
 Specifically, I knew I wanted to make books.
 My Bachelor of Fine Arts degree from Rhode Island School of Design almost guaranteed a graphic design job, but the market in Boston and N.Y. was saturated so I chose San Diego as my destination following college.

 One year spent revamping the publishing materials of a seminar company (the "No Money Down" guru, Robert G. Allen) followed by a year partnering in a multimedia business (working in Maui for motivation speaker Anthony Robbins) was enough time in fast-paced California for this small-town girl.

 The log home of my dreams landed me in Deadwood, Oregon (of all places) in 1992 where I launched my own graphic design studio.
 My previous business partner launched a publishing company, WisdomKeepers, from that log home with my help.
 We sent beautifully designed proposals to *big* people visually presenting our ideas.
 He was the multimedia pro — shooting, editing, and producing the audio tapes, videos, and multimedia presentations for clients.
 I would do the package design and promotional materials.